Second death after Palmerston North police pursuit car crash

-A second teenager has died after a car crash following a police chase in Palmerston North today.
+A second teenager has died after a car slid out of control and smashed into a power pole following a police chase near Palmerston North today.

 Police said the 15-year-old driver of the Subaru which crashed soon after 1.30pm died in hospital this afternoon.
 His passenger, believed to be a 12-year-old girl, died at the scene.